karmab/kcli/docs/index.rst

 -  url custom qemu uri.
 -  session Defaults to False.
 If you want to use qemu:///session ( locally or remotely).
 Not recommended as it complicates access to the vm and is supposed to have lower performance.
+-  remotednsmasq Defaults to False.
+Allow to create entries in a dedicated dnsmasq instance running on a remote hypervisor to provide DNS resolution for vms using bridged networks.

 Gcp
 ---